 All of Azrael's Lego pieces can be unlocked for creating him in the character creation in the console versions of LEGO Batman: The Video Game, while he is an unlockable character in the DS version.

-Azrael is confirmed to make an appearance in the upcoming online game DC Universe Online.
+Azrael makes an appearance in the online game DC Universe Online.

 Batman: Arkham City